-Taking part in this research study is voluntary and your choice.
-You may withdraw from the study at any time simply by refusing to have your blood drawn, a skin biopsy performed, and/ or a semen analysis.
+Taking part in this research study is voluntary and your and your child's choice.
+You may withdraw your child from the study at any time simply by refusing to have your child's blood drawn or a skin biopsy performed.
 You do not need to give a reason.
-You will not be treated differently if you choose not to take part in the study.
-If you stop, contact the study staff immediately.
-Withdrawing from the study will not affect your other medical care.
-Information that the study staff had about you before you decided to stop being in the study can be used.
+Your child will not be treated differently if you choose for your child not to take part in the study.
+If your child stops, contact the study staff immediately.
+Withdrawing from the study will not affect your child's other medical care.
+Information that the study staff had about your child before you decided for your child to stop being in the study can be used.

-Lawrence C. Layman, M.D., who can be reached at (706) 721-3832, will answer any further questions you may have at any time concerning the study, the procedures, and any injuries that may appear to be related to the research.
+Lawrence C. Layman, M.D., who can be reached at (706) 721-3832 will answer any further questions you may have at any time concerning the study, the procedures, and any injuries that may appear to be related to the research.
 If you have any questions or concerns about the 'rights of research subjects', you may contact the Institutional Review Board at (706) 721-1483.
 In case of emergency, Dr. Layman may be reached at (706) 721-3832.

-What documents will be given to me if I decide to be in the study?
+What documents will be given to me if my child is in the study?